 in ACI 305R (Hot Weather Concreting) and ACI 306R (Cold Weather Concreting) or other applicable standards.

 A. General: Xypex Bio-San C500 is added to the concrete at the time of batching.
 It is important to obtain a homogeneous mixture of Xypex Bio-San C500 with the concrete.
 Do not add dry Bio-San C500 powder directly to wet mixed concrete as this could cause clumping and thorough dispersion may not occur.

 B. Concrete Batching & Mixing: Procedures for addition of Xypex Bio-San C500 will vary according to type of batch plant operation and equipment.

-1. Addition to Coarse Aggregate Belt: Add Xypex Bio-San C500 powder directly to the course aggregate conveyor belt manually or through computer controlled mass batching system.
+1. Addition to Coarse Aggregate Belt: Add Xypex Bio-San C500 powder directly to the coarse aggregate conveyor belt manually or through computer-controlled mass batching system.
 Account for worker health and safety issues relating to moving belts and wind-blown dust.